dav-devops/my-git/readme.md

 Hello this is my first commit
-I'm learning git and merging.
+I'm learning git,  merging and rebasing.